mattwigway/peak-spreading/README.md

 ## Getting the data

+The exact data used is available from the [UNC Dataverse](https://doi.org/10.15139/S3/OUIPOT).
+This code is available from there as well, but the original code is hosted [on Github](https://github.com/mattwigway/peak-spreading).
+The version used in the PLoS paper is tagged `plos-final`.

 PeMS data is available [from Caltrans](https://pems.dot.ca.gov/) through a web interface that allows downloading data for a single district and day at a time.
 We have several thousand district-day combinations, so downloading them all would be tedious.
 The `scrape_data.py` script will download the data.
 It expects `PEMS_USER` and `PEMS_PASSWORD` to be environment variables.
 It expects a data folder as an argument.
 This should be on a disk with plenty of space---the full dataset is several hundred gigabytes.

 What years and districts to download are specified at the top of the script.
 The script is smart enough to not re-download files that already exist in the output directory, but even retrieving metadata can take some time, so if you know a year is already downloaded it can be wise to specify the years you wish to download.

 The script artificially stops downloading 2022 data after August 18th to match the paper.
 Delete those lines if you wish to download additional data.

 The PeMS database sometimes returns partial files.
 If you re-run the script, it will tell you (with the text `WARNING`) when file sizes on disk do not match the sizes expected by PeMS.
-I recommend doing this and investigating any warnings.
+I recommend investigating any warnings.

 ## Running the analysis